 The Society′s year shall be a period of twelve months ending on 31st December.
 The accounting year for the auction/packet accounts shall run from 1st September to 31st August, so that any money in these accounts belonging to the Society ( and not the individuals ) may be paid over to the Honorary Treasurer before 31st December in that year.

-c) The Chairman shall chair meetings and be responsible for the working of the Management Committee.
-In the absence of the Chairman the Committee will appoint one of their Officers as temporary Chairman.
+e) The Chairman shall chair meetings and be responsible for the working of the Executive and Full Committees.
+In the absence of the Chairman the said Committee will appoint one of their Officers as temporary Chairman.

-d) The Secretary shall convene all meetings of the Society and shall keep minutes of all business sessions of General meetings, Special General Meetings, Committee meetings, and if from time to time Sub Committees or Regional Committees are formed, they shall appoint Committee Secretaries who shall keep such minutes and provide copies to the Society Secretary.
+f) The Secretary shall convene all meetings of the Society and shall keep minutes of all business sessions of General meetings, Special General Meetings, Executive and Full Committee meetings; and if from time to time Sub Committees or Regional Committees are formed, they shall appoint Committee Secretaries who shall keep such minutes and provide copies to the Society Secretary.

-e) The Treasurer shall, under the Authority of the Committee, discharge all the accounts and at the Annual General Meeting each year shall submit an audited statement of income and expenditure for the last financial year.
+g) The Treasurer shall, under the Authority of the Executive Committee, discharge all the accounts, and at the Annual General Meeting each year shall submit an audited statement of income and expenditure for the last financial year.

-f) The Membership Secretary shall collect the annual subscriptions which may be owing to the Society and, on receiving the same shall be responsible for the proper disposal of the money.
+h) The Membership Secretary shall collect the annual subscriptions which may be owing to the Society and, on receiving the same, shall be responsible for the proper disposal of the money.

-g) The Committee shall have power to fix it′s own quorum.
+i) The Executive and Full Committees shall have power to fix their own quorum.

-h) The Committee shall have the power to arrange such services (including the publication of books) as may seem beneficial to the Members.
-It shall further have the power to make the rules and regulations for the operation of those services and to appoint Members to run them.
+j) The Executive Committee shall have the power to arrange such services (including the publication of books and monographs) as may seem beneficial to the Membership.
+It shall further have the power to make the rules and regulations for the operation of these services and appoint Members to run them.

-j) The Committee shall be responsible for the proper custody of the property of the Society.
+l) The Full Committee shall be responsible for the proper custody of the property of the Society.

-k) The subscription (and any variants for overseas Members) shall be fixed by the Committee subject to the approval by the Members at the next Annual General Meeting.
+m) The subscription (and any variants for overseas Members) shall be fixed by the Executive Committee subject to the approval by the Members at the next Annual General Meeting.

-l) The Committee may nominate at each meeting of the Society up to four members who may be called upon to organise a bourse.
+n) The Full Committee may permit at each meeting of the Society up to four members to organize a bourse.
 This bourse may not be in operation during the presentation of displays by Members or Guests of the Society.

 9. Annual General Meeting.

-An Annual General Meeting shall be held once in every year, and included in the business of any such meeting, a financial statement should be presented by the Treasurer, followed by the election of Honorary Officers and of the Committee of Management.
+An Annual General Meeting shall be held once in every year, and included in the business of any such meeting, a financial statement should be presented by the Treasurer, followed by the election of Honorary Officers for the Executive and Full Committees of the Society.

-The Secretary shall give 14 days notice in writing or through a notice in the Society′s Journal to each Member of The Society of the intention to hold an Annual General Meeting.
+The Secretary shall give 14 days notice, either in writing, via email and/or through a notice in the Society′s Journal to each Member of The Society of the intention to hold an Annual General Meeting.

-The quorum necessary for the transaction of business at an Annual General Meeting shall be seven in addition to any Officers or Committee Members present.
+The quorum necessary for the transaction of business at an Annual General Meeting shall be seven in addition to any Executive or Full Committee Members present.

 10. Extraordinary General Meeting.

 An Extraordinary General Meeting may be requested by a minimum of five Members who must state clearly the business to be transacted at the meeting.
-The Honorary Secretary will then convene a meeting at the earliest possible date after giving notice in the Journal and/or the Philatelic Press.
+The Honorary Secretary will then convene a meeting at the earliest possible date after giving notice, either in writing, via email and/or the Journal.

 11. Alteration of Rules.